purplesyringa/h/HACKING.md

 This section cover certain rules of thumb you should keep in mind while contributing.

+### Documentation

+We enforce documentation, including on private and hidden items.
+You can generate the full developer documentation with `./doc.sh`.
+Use this to find your way around the code.

 ### Testing

 Run `cargo test` in `h-bare` and `h`.
 The tests in `h-bare` test everything but macros, the tests in `h` test macros.